To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 Invest & Fund | not profitable

-Invest & Fund's accounts are audited by Crowe U.K. LLP.
+Invest & Fund's accounts continue to be audited by Crowe U.K. LLP.

 Kuflink | profitable